jmontross/jmontross.github.com/source/_posts/2013-07-25-how-to-host-sinatra-on-nginx-using-linode.markdown

     35  sudo rm -rf /etc/nginx/sites-enabled/default
     36  sudo /etc/init.d/nginx restart

-Make sure to log into godaddy or whatever and point the @record to the ip of your linode webserver.
+Make sure to log into godaddy, namecheap, or whatever you used to buy your domain and create an @record to the ip of your server.
+In godaddy this is under domain management and dns zone file.

 {% img center /images/godaddy_linode.png 1000 1000 'image' 'images' %}

-This may take a little bit to propogate through the interwebs.... but eventually
+This may take a little bit to propogate through the interwebs....

-Now the site is being served at /, which is joshuamontross.com
+Now the site is being served at /sinatra, which is joshuamontross.com/sinatra

 I'd like to get a rails site up, but first I'll need git.
     37  sudo apt-get install git